PMohanAnand/PMohanAnand.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Research Scholar in the Computer Science and Engineering Department at the Indian Institute of Technology Kanpur (IITK), working under the guidance of Prof. Sandeep Kumar Shukla.
-My research primarily focuses on malware analysis and system security, with a particular emphasis on developing advanced techniques for the early detection of ransomware.
+Mohan Anand Putrevu is a Research Scholar in the Computer Science and Engineering Department at the Indian Institute of Technology Kanpur (IITK), working under the guidance of Prof. Sandeep Kumar Shukla.
+His research primarily focuses on malware analysis and system security, with a particular emphasis on developing advanced techniques for the early detection of ransomware.

+Prior to joining IIT Kanpur, he completed his Master’s in Cybersecurity from TIFAC-CORE in Cybersecurity at Amrita Vishwa Vidyapeetham.
+He also gained industry experience as a Research Intern at Dell (RSA), where he contributed to the development of the SIEM tool, NetWitness.